 Called [email protected], it's part of a 600-hectare coastal strip bought by Michael Myer in the 1990s.

-They kept a quarter of the land for housing and shared areas of native vegetation, and donated the rest to Bush Heritage to manage as a nature reserve.
-Residents pay a levy that funds management of the reserve – a superb example of how humans can help our non-human neighbours.
+A quarter of the land was kept for housing and shared areas of native vegetation, the rest was donated to Bush Heritage to protect as a nature reserve.
+Residents pay a levy that funds management work – a superb example of how humans can help our non-human neighbours.

 What Reedy Creek protects

 This reserve protects a very rare thing – intact Queensland coastal and riparian forest.
 Elsewhere it's been dramatically cleared for development.
 These significant species and communities are found on the reserve and adjacent foreshore that we help manage: